 This faith was founded by an Iranian from Mesopotamia (modern Iraq) named Mani.
 We know of him from a number of sources, many written by later Manicheans which are legendary in nature.
 A recently-discovered codex, composed about 400 CE, is perhaps the most reliable source of information about him.

-He was born around 215 CE and raised in the vicinity of Babylon by parents who belonged to the Jewish/Christian Gnostic sect called the Elkasaites (or Elcesaites or other related names).
+He was born around 215 CE and raised in the vicinity of Babylon by parents who belonged to the Elkasaites (or Elcesaites or other related names).
+This was a Judaic sect that acknowledged Jesus of Nazareth but was centered on John the Baptist; over time it acquired some Gnostic traits.
 As a young man, Mani felt called to break from the faith he’d been raised in.
 He reportedly traveled east for a few years and learned about Buddhism, but returned.
 Along the way he appears to have also learned from several different Christian sects, and also he investigated Zoroastrianism.

 Upon his return, Mani collected his newfound ideas and reportedly presented himself to Shah Shapur I, giving the monarch a book of his teachings that he’d composed.
-As far as is known Shapur remained a Zoroastrian, but he indulged Mani, whose career as a spiritual teacher got underway.
+As far as is known Shapur remained a Zoroastrian, but he indulged and even patronized Mani, whose career as a spiritual teacher got underway.

 Mani’s time as a preacher lasted a few decades.
 His ideas were a combination of Buddhist, Christian, and Zoroastrian notions, along with possible influences from Jainism.
 The faith he taught was predicated on dualism and was supposed to be a continuation of the work of Zoroaster, the Buddha, and Jesus.
-Some much later Manicheans would claim he’d been the reincarnation of all three.
+Some much later Manichaeans would claim Mani had been the reincarnation of all three.

 The dualism central to Manicheanism appears to have come from Zoroastrianism.
 In a manner similar to that religion, Mani taught the existence of two primal divine beings: God, and the Devil.
 They live in separate realms, of light and of darkness.
 The world was created as a kind of by-product from an ongoing struggle between beings of light and of darkness.
 This struggle erupted because creatures of the Darkness became aware of the Light and wanted to consume it.